Ian Machado Garry

 Ian David Machado Garry (born 17 November 1997) is an Irish professional mixed martial artist who currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC).
 Prior to signing with the UFC, Garry was a Cage Warriors Welterweight Champion.
-As of 29 April 2025, he is #6 in the UFC welterweight rankings.
+As of 20 June 2026, he is #2 in the UFC welterweight rankings.

 Background

-Garry started training boxing at 10 years old.
+Hailing from Portmarnock, County Dublin in Ireland, Garry started training boxing at 10 years old.
 When Conor McGregor drew attention to MMA in Ireland, Garry was inspired to try judo to expand his martial art skillset.
 He became a black belt in judo at the age of 18.
 After attending Dublin Institute of Technology for a couple of months, he dropped out to focus on martial arts.
 He had his first amateur bout shortly after he turned 19, and debuted professionally at the age of 21.

 Mixed martial arts career

 Early career

-Hailing from Portmarnock, County Dublin in Ireland, Garry made his amateur mixed martial arts debut in November 2017 and finished his amateur career in November 2018, with a 6–1 record with six finishes and a decision loss.
+Garry made his amateur mixed martial arts debut in November 2017 and finished his amateur career in November 2018, with a 6–1 record with six finishes and a decision loss.

 He made his professional debut in February 2019 at Cage Warriors 101, where he won against James Sheehan via unanimous decision and earned the Fight of the Night award as well as a contract with the promotion.
 Garry accumulated four more consecutive wins, before facing two-fight UFC veteran Rostem Akman at Cage Warriors 121.
 He won the bout in under 8 minutes, setting up a matchup at Cage Warriors 125 against Jack Grant for the Cage Warriors Welterweight Championship.
 He won the bout and the title via unanimous decision.